Chicken nugget: Vegan nuggets

 Vegan "chicken" nuggets, made with plant-based ingredients, have entered the market in recent years.
 They are sold by major retailers as vegan chicken nuggets and made from ingredients that include pea protein, soy protein, textured vegetable protein, and wheat gluten.
 Companies such as Beyond Meat, Impossible Foods, Morningstar Farms, and Simulate sell vegan chicken nuggets.
 In 2019, McDonald's trialed vegan McNuggets made of chickpeas and potatoes in Norway.
 Swedish fast food restaurant Max Hamburgare offers a dish containing nuggets made of falafel.
 Quorn also supplies vegetarian chicken-like nuggets derived from fungus.
 In 2022, KFC began serving vegan chicken nuggets at its 4,000 U.S. locations.

 In 2022, Michele Simon wrote in Forbes that there were more than 20 brands selling vegan chicken nuggets.
 In 2022, Avery Yale Kamila said in the Portland Press Herald that because young people are the most interested in vegan food, it was not surprising that "vegan foods associated with childhood, such as hot dogs and chicken nuggets, would be the first to partner with youth-oriented TV shows and movies."
 Vegan "chicken" nuggets have been taste-tested, for example in 2021 by Culture Map Dallas and in 2022 by Bon Appétit.

+Research suggests plant-based alternatives to chicken nuggets generally have lower environmental impact – including greenhouse gas emissions, land use, and water use – than conventional chicken-based products.
+Studies also indicate they differ in nutrition, with plant-based alternatives typically containing less saturated fat, and that replacing meat with plant-based alternatives may lower LDL and total cholesterol.